dhhruv/Contactless-Attendance-System/README.md

 ## Motivation :astonished:
 ----------------------------
+This Repository was created as a part of MINeD Hackathon, a national level hackathon organized by Centre of Excellence in Data Science at the CSE Department of Nirma University.
 We seek to provide a valuable attendance service for both teachers and students.
 Reduce manual process errors by provide automated and a reliable attendance system uses face recognition technology.

 ## Features :clipboard: